-CL staff are frequently embedded in non-psychiatric settings such as intensive care units, cancer centres, dialysis units and Rehab centers.
+CL staff are frequently embedded in non-psychiatric settings such as intensive care units, dialysis and transplant units, and cancer centres.
 The CLD therefore serves as a professional and academic home within the Department of Psychiatry for its far-flung members.

 Administratively, there is a Divisional steering committee that meets quarterly, with open membership to any Divisional member, but standing representation from each teaching site, the resident body, and a Status-Only representative.
 This committee disseminates information, plans Divisional activities and debates any issues brought forward by divisional members.

-For more information about the Consultation Liaison Division, please contact Division Director Dr. Jon Hunter.
+For more information about the Consultation Liaison Division, please contact Division Director Dr. Raed Hawa.

 Third year clinical clerks rotate through C-L services at the general hospitals, typically spending 3 weeks as junior members of a CL team.
 These students learn fundamentals such as the recognition and management of delirium, or how to improve coping with difficult circumstances.
 However, they are also exposed to aspects of psychiatric care that will impact on their future practice regardless of specialty.
 These include optimizing doctor-patient communication, understanding the role of interpersonal relationships in medicine, and how to apply strategies for appreciating and managing one’s own reactions to challenges in patient care.
 Opportunities exist in the CLD for selective and elective medical students to be involved in inpatient and outpatient settings.

 A core CL rotation is mandatory for psychiatric residents.
 It comes late in postgraduate training and functions as an integrative opportunity to practice as consultants, collaborators and advocates, as well as medical experts.
 The CLD redesigned the core curriculum into monthly day-long “mini-conferences”, organized around fundamental clinical presentations such as ‘the confused patient’, a change that has since been adopted by other divisions.